httpie/cli/README.rst

 Note that data fields aren’t the only way to specify request data:
-`Specifying raw request body`_ has mechanisms for passing arbitrary request data.
+The `specifying raw request body`_ section describes mechanisms for passing arbitrary request data.

 Escaping rules